 We will hold onto your application file and you will be considered for May offers of admission.

 May offers of admission:

-May offers of admission will be communicated: week of May 14, 2018
+May offers of admission will be communicated by May 15, 2020

 Our admissions process has been carefully developed to ensure integrity and equity for all applicants.